The truth about… Divorce

 Is a ‘DIY Divorce’ worth it?

-There are so many pitfalls and dangers to doing your own divorce without having taken any legal advice.
-The main pitfall being that a person is likely to exit a marriage without a fair share of the marital assets.
+There are so many pitfalls and dangers to doing your own DIY divorce without having taken any legal advice.
+The main pitfall is that a person is likely to exit a marriage without a fair share of the marital assets.
 Marital assets are any assets that have built up during a marriage (and often cohabitation), regardless of whose name the asset is in.
 In some cases, marital assets will include inheritance received by the other spouse and can also include assets a spouse owned before the marriage.

 Another major pitfall with a ‘DIY Divorce’ is that many separating couples don’t realise a divorce doesn’t sever financial ties between a couple.
 So having completed a ‘DIY Divorce’, they may find themselves many years later faced with a financial claim from an ex-spouse.
 To avoid this, it’s crucial to reach a financial agreement with your spouse before you finalise your divorce.
 Then simply ask a solicitor to make this agreement into a formal agreement – known as a Consent Order – which then needs to be approved by the Court.
 Only then should you finalise the divorce itself.
 Solicitors costs can be kept to an absolute minimum if all they are required to do is to draw up the financial agreement.
 Costs only escalate when a couple can’t reach an agreement as to a financial settlement.